ThisIsDibakar/ThisIsDibakar/README.md

 ## 🎮 Fun Facts

-- ⚡ I can debug code faster with rubber duck debugging than without it
+- ⚡ I can debug code faster with rubber duck debugging than without it.
-- 🎯 My commit messages tell stories
+- 🎯 My commit messages tell stories.
-- 🔍 I've probably spent more time naming variables than actually writing code
+- 🔍 I've probably spent more time naming variables than actually writing code.
-- ☕ My code quality is directly proportional to my coffee intake
+- ☕ My code quality is directly proportional to my coffee intake.
-- 🎨 I believe clean code is an art form
+- 🎨 I believe clean code is an art form.

 ---